 Johnson has somewhat of an aversion to string trees, which he believes affect intonation.

 As such, on two of his three signature guitars, there are no string trees.
 Instead, the tuners are staggered.

 On Virginia, Johnson replaced the original ’54 string tree with one from the late 1950s.
 He then added a small nylon spacer underneath the tuner, which he felt helped to improve intonation.

 Although at first Johnson was skeptical that such a small change could make a difference, he has since accepted that it does.
-And he has maintained that the smallest changes can sometimes make a big difference to tone.
+He now maintains that the smallest changes can sometimes make a big difference to tone.

 Like the nylon spacers, adding one of these to your guitar will cost next to nothing.
-And your best bet here is to head to your local hardware store.
+Your best bet here is to head to your local hardware store.